 More Salespeople Reach Quota

-No longer does your company need to rely on the few overachievers in order to make your quota.
-Sales enablement helps to create a more equal playing field where every rep has the ability to make quota.
-Everyone receives what they need so that everyone can succeed and the company can experience even better growth.
+No longer does your company need to rely on the few overachievers to make your quota.
+Sales enablement helps to create an equal playing field where every rep can make quota.
+Everyone receives what they need so that everyone can succeed, and the company can experience even better growth.

 The sales enablement process allows your star salespeople to share their wealth of knowledge and experience to the new and moderately-performing members of your sales team.
 Sharing useful content means that each member can win.